JeanExtreme002/FlightRadarAPI/nodejs/README.md

 # FlightRadarAPI
-Unofficial SDK for [FlightRadar24](https://www.flightradar24.com/) written in JavaScript.
+Unofficial SDK for [FlightRadar24](https://www.flightradar24.com/) written in JavaScript with NodeJS.

 If you want to use the data collected using this SDK commercially, you need to subscribe to the [Business plan](https://www.flightradar24.com/premium/).</br>
 See more information at: https://www.flightradar24.com/terms-and-conditions